Muradmustafayev-03/Weather-Forecast/README.md

 # Weather-Forecast
-A simple ML programm, that forecasts the weather for the next day, basing on the data of the previous days in Basel
+A simple tutorial-like ML program, that forecasts the weather in Basel, comparing a custom regression library and Scikit-Learn linear model

-Uses scikit-learn library along with pandas.

 Database is taken from this site: https://www.meteoblue.com/en/weather/historyclimate/weatherarchive/basel_switzerland_2661604.